goehringlab/saibr_fiji_plugin/README.md

 ![image](figure1.png)

-The method relies on a multi-channel imaging approach, which we describe in full in the following paper:
+The method relies on a multi-channel imaging approach, which we describe in full in our paper (preprint available [here](https://www.biorxiv.org/content/10.1101/2022.01.19.476881v1)).

-???

 Please read the paper to familiarise yourself with the method before using this plugin.

 ## Instructions